django-daiquiri/docs/docs/appendix.md

 * Activate the Daiquiri theme under `Appearance -> Themes`
 * Activate the Daiquiri plugin under `Appearance -> Plugins`

 Logout of WordPress.
 Login to Daiquiri.
 You should now be logged in into WordPress as well.
+The syncronization of WordPress and Daiquiri users is done using [wp-cli](https://wp-cli.org/).
+See [settings](/settings/#daiquiriwordpresssettings) for more information about using WordPress with Daiquiri.